Archive Important Rules for Technology at Home Parents Must Know

-Archive Stay In Control of the Technology at Home with These Rules
+Stay In Control of the Technology at Home with These Rules

 Table of contents:

-Every day in the life of a child can be roughly divided into three categories: Family time, school time, and personal time.
-Technology has advanced so aggressively into our lives that trying to remove it from any of these categories has become a wild dream for most parents.
 Instead, it’s best that you understand how technology can help your child in their life.
 But to stay in control, you have to establish rules for technology at home.
 What follows are examples of rules you can use as a parent and how to follow through with them even when you’re not there.

 Family Time

-Family time is the time spent with family members performing any activity.
-Having dinner with your family qualifies as family time, but so does watching a movie.
+Family time is the amount of time spent with family members performing any activity.
+Sitting together at the dinner table with your family qualifies as family time, but so does playing a board game.
 You don’t need to talk; you just have to be there.
 Technology can both help increase family time and disrupt it.
-Disrupting some activities can have more negative effects than you can imagine.
-For example, family meal frequency affects psychosocial outcomes in youth.
-Disturbing the frequency will also negatively disturb the outcome.

 If a family member is living on the other side of the world, using a laptop to video-call with them is an example of technology helping increase family time.
 Your child texting at dinner is an opposite example.
 Technology should be used in favor of family time, not against it.
-Here are some rules that can help you.
+Here are some tech rules that can help you.

 No Texting at Family Meals